machouinard/aviation-weather-from-noaa/readme.md

 ## Changelog ##
+### 0.4.0 ###
+* Separate functionality into individual classes
+* Improve use of transients and options including deletion on uninstall
+* Only display most recent METAR & TAF
+* Add decoded METAR

 ### 0.3.8 ###
 * Add ability to not display Metar
 * Add check for PHP version 3.3